Top Government Small Business Grants in Ireland for 2026

-By Shannon Power, 21st March 2025
+By Shannon Power, 21st March 2025 (Updated 8th April 2026)

 Starting or growing a business can be financially challenging, but the Irish government offers invaluable support to entrepreneurs through small business grants.
-These grants provide funding for various business needs, including startup costs, expansion, innovation, and sustainability without the burden of repayment.
+These grants provide funding for various business needs, including startup costs, expansion, innovation, and sustainability, without the burden of repayment.
 Whether you’re launching a new venture or looking to scale your existing business, accessing the right grants can make a significant difference.

-In this guide, we’ll explore the key government agencies that provide small business grants in Ireland, highlight some of the top funding opportunities for 2025, and walk you through the application process to help you secure the financial support your business needs.
+In this guide, we’ll explore the key government agencies that provide small business grants in Ireland, highlight some of the top funding opportunities for 2026, and walk you through the application process to help you secure the financial support your business needs.

 Why Government Small Business Grants Make a Difference

-The Irish Government offers a wide range of small business grants designed to help entrepreneurs establish and grow their companies.
+The Irish Government offers a wide range of small-business grants designed to help entrepreneurs establish and grow their companies.
 These grants support various business needs, including startup costs, expansion, digitalisation, and sustainability.

 Unlike loans, government grants do not need to be repaid, providing businesses with a financial boost without the burden of debt.
 By securing available funding, you can allocate more resources toward developing your products and scaling your business to its fullest potential.